Dismiss

 This work is grouped under May 2026 because it was completed as a focused badge-system hardening pass rather than one public-facing feature drop.

-• Profile identity badges: Main, Lite, Snap, Gamers, Vision, and Complete Circle Identity badge definitions were seeded and backfilled safely.
+• Profile identity badges: Social Circle, Lite, Snap, Gamers, Vision, and Complete Circle Identity badge definitions were seeded and backfilled safely.

 • Launch badge structure: First 100 Members, Joined Before Launch, Launch Member, and June 10 Founder rules were clarified with exclusions, manual locks, and rerunnable backfill direction.